 Don’t move on to high impact exercise until your body is ready to do so.
 Stick with the MUTU System, DR safe workouts and core exercises to ensure you have built a strong and stable foundation to help you to progress back to the movements, sport, and hobbies you love.

-Our top take-away tips for moms who want to lift again:
+Top take-aways for moms who want to lift

 - Progress slowly and build the core strength required to weight train properly and effectively after having babies.